 3-Layer Maps is a neighborhood search tool allowing you to find places that match one or up to three criteria of data on a map.
 For example, you could use it to find neighborhoods with high rates of children in poverty, but too little spending on Child Nutritional programs, or neighborhoods with high numbers of hospital visits, but low rates of insurance coverage.
 It's particularly helpful for finding areas with federal designations to invest in, like New Markets Tax Credit-eligible tracts in Medically Underserved Areas.

-The tool can also be used to download a list of addresses which fall within one or multiple criteria (using Download Points) or a list of places that met the criteria set (using Download Places).
+The tool can also be used to download a list of points in a dataset that fall within areas matching your criteria (using Download Points) or a list of places that meet the criteria (using Download Places).
 3-Layer Maps is available to subscribers.

-If you are creating an 3-Layer Maps at a national or regional level, then change the Shade By to a larger geography so the data will display on the map without zooming in as far.
+If you are creating a 3-Layer Map at a national or regional level, then change the Shaded by to a larger geography so the data will display on the map without zooming in as far.
 You will need to do this to every data layer added.Note: The map will always show the SMALLEST geography type identified in the legend.
 For example, if you have three criteria selected for census tracts, counties, and zip codes, the map will display census tracts that match all three criteria as that is the smallest geography.

-To read a full guide on all features on PolicyMap, please look at our Primer available here
+To read a full guide on all features on PolicyMap, please look at our Primer available here.